icodeforyou-dot-net/nix-dotfiles/README.md

 ## Structure

-Here is the current structure of the repo:
+Here is the current structure of the repo (will be changed often):

 ```
 ./